BGforgeNet/bg2-tweaks-and-tricks/docs/items.md

 An inventory management pain killer:

 - Changes all ammo and stackable throwing weapons to have 0 weight.
-Kind of cheese.
+- Changes stack size for all ammo and stackable throwing weapons to virtually unlimited (65535).
 - Adds returning **non-magical** ammo and throwing weapons to Taerom and Ribald, at a fair price.

 ### Throwing weapons damage type